russross/blackfriday/mmark2rfc.md

 # Mmark Syntax

-In the following sections we go over some of the difference, or extra syntax features of mmark.
+In the following sections we go over some of the difference, and the extra syntax features of mmark.

 # TOML header